madnanshah/stud-crs-reg-studydrive-task/README.md

 - name
 - capacity (maximum student registration)
 - registered_students (total registered students)
-- available (if course is available for registration, ture/ false)
+- is_available (Is course available for registration? true/false)

 The endpoint "{{base_url}}/courses" (GET request) is required to be hit.
 It returns the response in JSON format.
 Below are the sample responses of this API